LunguGeorgeProgramator/LGK2Dgame/README.md

 # How to build a windows exe ?

-Run command as bellow the exe file will be on project path added also bellow:
+Run the following commands to build the project and generate the `.exe`

 ```
 ./gradlew clean build
 ./gradlew launch4j
 ```
+The generated executable will be located at:
 ````
 LGK2Dgame/build/home/georgel/IdeaProjects/LGK2Dgame/build/exe/LGK2DGame.exe
 ````

-But for quicker use, I added the exe inside the root folder for this project.
-If you are scared do not open it build it your self with above commands.
+For convenience, I've also included a pre-built `.exe`

+⚠️ If you prefer not to run the included `.exe` , feel free to build it yourself using the commands above.